Using the Robots.txt Tool in All in One SEO

 To edit any rule you’ve added, just change the details in the rule builder and click the Save Changes button.

-Editing a rule in the Robots.txt Editor
+Editing a custom robots.txt rule in the rule editor

 Deleting a Rule in the Rule Builder